-The set-aside proceedings of arbitral awards are limited to a maximum of two instances.
-The application for setting aside must be addressed to the court of appeal of the district of the seat of arbitration.
-On 1 January 2019, the Netherlands Commercial Court of Appeal (NCC) was instituted.
-This is the first appeals court in the Netherlands with English as its working language.
-The NCC can, if the parties so agree and the seat of arbitration is located in Amsterdam, hear set-aside applications in English.
-After the court of appeal has rendered a decision on the application for setting aside, the parties can appeal in cassation to the

-Supreme Court.
-The parties may, however, agree to exclude the possibility of cassation and, by doing so, limit the review by state courts to a single instance.
+The setting aside proceedings of arbitral awards are limited to a maximum of two instances.
+The application for setting aside must be addressed to the Court of Appeal of the district of the seat of arbitration.
+A legislative proposal is currently pending to institute a Netherlands Commercial Court of Appeal, an appeals court with English as its working language.
+Under this proposal, the Netherlands Commercial Court of Appeal can, if the seat of arbitration is located in Amsterdam and the parties so agree, hear setting aside applications in English.
+After the Court of Appeal has rendered a decision on the application for setting aside, the parties can appeal in cassation to the Supreme Court.
+The parties may, however, agree to exclude the possibility of cassation, and by doing so, limit the review by state courts to a single instance.
 Revocation can be sought in case of fraud, forgery or withheld documents.
 However, granting this remedy is exceptional in practice.